Fender Serial Number Lookup

 Where to find the serial number on a Fender acoustic guitar:

-1. Inside the soundhole on the label (often shows model + serial).
+• Inside the Soundhole on the Label (often shows model + serial) since 1970s;

 Important note: Serial numbers/codes may be listed slightly out of order, so the year of manufacture should be considered approximate unless you confirm it with other data.